syncfusion/ej2-angular-docs/src/lineargauge/linear-gauge/pointers.md

 * [`border`](../api/linear-gauge/pointerModel/#border) - To set the color and width for the border of the pointer.
 * [`animationDuration`](../api/linear-gauge/pointerModel/#animationduration) - To set the duration of the animation in bar pointer.

-> Note: The placement property is not applicable for the bar pointer.
+>The placement property is not applicable for the bar pointer.

 {% tab template= "linear-gauge/pointers", sourceFiles="app/**/*.ts" %}